New Cathay Pacific Aria Suite 777 Business Class Makes London Debut

 Bottom line

-Cathay Pacific is introducing a new business class product on its Boeing 777-300ERs, known as Aria Suite.
-You can expect new reverse herringbone seats with privacy doors and great tech, in what looks to be a very nice improvement over the existing seat.
+Cathay Pacific has introduced a new business class product on its Boeing 777-300ERs, known as Aria Suite.
+You can expect new reverse herringbone seats with privacy doors and great tech, based on the Collins Aerospace Elements platform.
 I’d assume that this is the same product that will eventually be installed on Boeing 777-9s.

 I’m impressed by this premium product investment, given what a tough few years Cathay Pacific has had!
 Obviously the airline is committed to offering a quality product, and that’s always exciting to see.

-What do you make of Cathay Pacific’s new Aria Suite business class?
+What do you make of Cathay Pacific’s Aria Suite business class?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.